 - Corrosion and corrosion on steel components in the attic room, such as nail heads, electrical boxes, light fixtures, and HVAC system parts

-- Dampness, water stains or frost on the attic room part of the roof sheathing, or any proof of degeneration and decay of the roof’s structural supports
+- Dampness, water stains or frost on the attic room part of the roof top sheathing, or any proof of degeneration and decay of the roof’s structural supports

 - A rise in discomforting allergies or breathing health problems among your family members might be related to the spread of fungi spores by your interior air supply from mildew and an increase in your attic room.

-If you want to check out these signs on your roof or maybe in your attic room, be sure to maintain safety in mind.
+If you want to check out these signs on your roof top or maybe in your attic room, be sure to maintain safety in mind.
 Rather than ascending high on the roofing, stroll around the outside of your residence and look up from ground level, making use of some binoculars.
 Should you go as much as the attic room, ensure that the place is well-lighted, have a challenging walking path, and wear correct protective items.

 How To Deal With Completely wrong Attic Venting